emqx/eip/active/0013-configuration-migration.md

 A new `emqx_metadata` mnesia table should be added.
 Mnesia has a checkpoint feature that can be used to perform a backup.
-TODO: decide the best way to include data from the external databases (MySQL, MongoDB, etc.) to the backup.

-Two types of data migration will be supported:
-1. Online data migration between patch releases
-1. Offline data migration between major and minor releases

 ### Export